osism/ansible-collection-services/roles/manager/README.rst

 .. zuul:rolevar:: manager_openstack_os_auth_url
    :default: http://localhost:5000/v3

-Enviroment variables for the Osism container.
+Enviroment variables for the OSISM container.
 These are the credentials to access the OpenStack installation.